Our Services

 Understanding the connection between myopia and glaucoma empowers you to:

-If you have concerns—especially if you have moderate to high myopia—don’t wait.
-Try a free, online symptom check for to determine if you need urgent care, and always speak to a doctor about anything that could be serious or life-threatening.
+If you have concerns—especially if you have moderate to high myopia—don't wait.
+If you're experiencing concerning symptoms, use this free AI symptom checker to evaluate your glaucoma risk and always speak to a doctor about anything that could be serious or life-threatening.

 Your vision is priceless.
 Early detection and management can protect your sight for years to come.